By: Marilyn L. Davis

 Brenau University, GA, created the Marilyn Davis Community Service-Learning Award in 2008, an ongoing award to recognize advocates in mental health, recovery, and wellness.
 This award has special meaning for me, as the University had placed me in treatment for my addiction in 1988.

 In 2010, the Northeastern Judicial Circuit, GA awarded me the Liberty Bell Award for my contributions to the criminal justice systems and my community.
-Here again, I knew that my actions of providing an education into addiction and recovery; advocating for treatment and not incarceration for first-time drug possession and supporting the efforts of law enforcement to stem the use of illegal chemicals demonstrated my better qualities.
+Here again, I knew that my actions of providing education into addiction and recovery; advocating for treatment and not incarceration for first-time drug possession and supporting the efforts of law enforcement to stem the use of illegal chemicals demonstrated my better qualities.

 How Do I Measure My Self-Esteem Now?

 With the house closing, I no longer listened to other people’s problems and found solutions for them.
-I could not claim that I did not have enough time to figure out my problems and find my solutions.
+I could not claim that I did not have enough time to figure out my problems and find my answers.
 But then I remembered an exercise from school that I thought might help me discover myself, and find value in me, again.

 - W = Weaknesses (internal)